5 Steps to Repair Single-Ply Roofing Punctures With Hot Air Tools

 - Insert the overlap nozzle between the patch and roofing membrane.
 In the other hand, press the pressure roller on top of the patch where the overlap nozzle ends.

 - Work your way around the patch, making sure to weld the entire surface area to the roof sheet, especially the edges.
-NOTE: Effective plastic welding takes proper technique, which comes with time and practice.
+Effective plastic welding takes proper technique, which comes with time and practice.

 Step 5: Test the Patch Seam for Gaps